 Pembrokeshire, where it all began, and other parts of the Welsh Coastline have several established coasteering destinations.
 In fact, anywhere with an interesting shoreline will probably have coasteering not too far away.
 The south coast from Land's End all the way along to Dorset, Northern Ireland and even the Isle of Skye all have providers ready to take you on a coastal adventure.

-To take the plunge on your first coasteering adventure, check out our Surf, Coasteer and Wild Camp in Cornwall weekend.
+To take the plunge on your first coasteering adventure, check out our Hike, Canyon and Whale Watching in the Azores trip.